chimera-linux/cports/Packaging.md

 ##### self.builddir

 The absolute path to the `builddir`.
-This directory is where distfiles are extracted, and which is used as the mutable base for builds.
+This directory is where sources are extracted, and which is used as the mutable base for builds.

 ##### self.chroot_builddir